Encryption

 technology called encryption (sometimes also

-referred to as cryptography).
-Let's take a closer look at how it works!
+Let's take a closer look at how these things work!

 Encryption is another word for "coding," so when we talk about